avarei/dotfiles/README.md

 ## Profiles

-Each system has it's own profile. at the moment I maintain
+Each system has it's own profile.
+At the moment I maintain

 - Desktop
 - Server